Frequently asked questions

 How are access rights handled?
 Are my proprietary margins secure?

+Yes — that is a core design goal.
+Aligning with draft standard FprEN 18239, OpenDPP implements strict Role-Based Access Control (RBAC).
 General sustainability data (carbon footprint, recycling sorting guides, country of origin) remains publicly readable.
-However, critical corporate intellectual properties—such as complete sub-tier supplier lists, specific material cost percentages, processing chemical recipes, and physical EUDR plot/UFLPA document attachments—are segregated and strictly restricted to authorized customs inspectors or professional dismantling/recycling agents.
+However, critical corporate intellectual properties—such as complete sub-tier supplier lists, specific material cost percentages, processing chemical recipes, and physical EUDR plot/UFLPA document attachments—are segregated and restricted to parties holding a granted authorisation (market-surveillance and customs authorities, professional dismantling/recycling agents) or your own operators.

 What happens if our company goes bankrupt?
 Does our passport data die?